 Can I use tap water for hydroponics?

 Many people know that hydroponic is growing plants that lack soil.
 Instead, the root is either supported in a growing medium.
-One most common mistake beginners make before fully research hydroponic is the application of tap water.
+One most common mistakes beginners make before fully researching hydroponic is the application of tap water.
 So, this begs the query of whether you can use tap water from your faucet in hydroponic systems.